Bhatte/Quality-QR-Portal/AUTHENTICATION_UPDATE.md

 # Authentication System Update

 ## Overview
-The QR Portal has been updated from Azure App Service Easy Auth to a robust Passport.js + Azure AD session-based authentication system.
+The QR Portal has been migrated to a simple, robust local-only authentication system using Express sessions.
+Azure AD and Easy Auth are no longer used.
+Admin access is controlled via an email allowlist plus a shared access code.

 ## User Login Flow

 ### For Administrators
 1. **Access Admin Panel**: Navigate to `/admin` or `/admin.html`
-2. **Automatic Redirect**: If not logged in, automatically redirected to `/auth/login`
+2. **Automatic Redirect**: If not logged in, automatically redirected to `/login.html`
-3. **Azure AD Login**: Standard Microsoft login page with company credentials
+3. **Local Login**: Enter your email (must be in `ADMIN_USERS`) and the shared `LOCAL_ACCESS_CODE`
-4. **Session Creation**: Upon successful login, session cookie is created
+4. **Session Creation**: Upon successful login, a session cookie is created
-5. **Return to Admin**: Redirected back to the original admin page
+5. **Return to Admin**: Automatically redirected back to the original admin page
-6. **Session Persistence**: Stay logged in for 24 hours (configurable)
+6. **Session Persistence**: Stays logged in for 24 hours (configurable)
-7. **Logout**: Click "Logout" button or visit `/auth/logout`
+7. **Logout**: Click "Logout" or visit `/auth/logout`

 ### For Public Users
 - No authentication required for viewing documents